danbz/aesthetic-programming/source/9-ProceduralLogics/Readme.md

 [^pold]: For a reading of this project, see Christian Ulrik Andersen and Søren Bro Pold, "Post-digital Books and Disruptive Literary Machines", in *Formules* 18 (2014), 164-183.

+[^kyrsa2]: An example of this would be the upcoming project *The Next Biennial Should eb Curated by a Machine* (2020), by UBERMORGEN, Leonardo Impett and curator Joasia Krysa, working with Liverpool Biennial and Whitney Museum of Art, http?????????.

 [^fin]: Ed Finn, *What Algorithms Want: Imagination in the Age of Computing* (Cambridge, MA: MIT Press, 2017), 34.